Taylor Swift’s evermore: Part 3

 Tell Me I’ve Got It Wrong Somehow

-...hypervigilance, “I notice everything you do or don’t do.”
+Hypervigilance, “I notice everything you do or don’t do.”
 Codependents are obsessively observant.
-Maybe because dependents dictate the reality of relationships, so if her partner is unhappy, the relationship will be unhappy.

-…repetition.
-If effusive treatment (“I greet you with a battle hero’s welcome”) didn’t illicit a reaction the first dozen times, it won’t work the thirteenth.
-But around the cycle they go again.
+Repetition.
+If effusive treatment (“I greet you with a battle hero’s welcome”) didn’t work the first dozen times, it won’t work the thirteenth.

-…lack of reciprocity.
-The narrator will “sit and listen” to him.
+Lack of reciprocity.
+The narrator will “sit and listen” to her boyfriend.
 But when she’s upset, he just “assumes I’m fine.”
 The narrator will “take your indiscretions all in good fun.”
 But can she say indiscrete things to him?
 Probably not.
-That’s because codependency “prevents the open expression of feelings as well as the direct discussion of personal and interpersonal problems” (Subby*).

 “Drawing hearts in the byline.” - tolerate it

-...withdrawing affection.
-The true love in last album’s song invisible string—“Something wrapped all of my past mistakes in barbed wire”—is no more—“Where’s that man who’d throw blankets over my barbed wire?”
+Lack of affection.
+The true love in last album’s song invisible string“Something wrapped all of my past mistakes in barbed wire”—is no more—“Where’s that man who’d throw blankets over my barbed wire?”

-...and threats, “what would you do if I break free and leave us in ruins…believe me, I could do it.”
+And finally…threats: “what would you do if I break free and leave us in ruins…believe me, I could do it.”
 If your role in a cycle is to be present—to stay, accept, enable—your counter-action is to leave.
-But these threats are usually empty: “codependents are reactionaries.
-They overreact.
-They underreact.
-But rarely do they act” (Beattie, 36).
-The narrator doesn’t follow through on her threats.
+But she doesn’t follow through.
 The song ends with her continuing to “sit and watch you.”

 “Wait for the signal and I’ll meet you after dark” - willow.
 Graphic inspired by the ‘willow’ performance at the Era’s Tour.
 Video below!